Injury Prevention and Ergonomic Strategies for the Workplace

 Written by Marilyn Federico, MA, OTR, CHT at Atlantic Health Systems

-Our arms explore the world, reaching away from our bodies to manipulate objects in our environment.
+Our arms explore the world.
+They reach away from our bodies to manipulate objects in our environment almost constantly.
 Our hands are the tools we use to care for ourselves and to engage with our world in work and play.

-Using good body mechanics and ergonomic injury prevention strategies is a common sense approach to doing more with less pain and discomfort.
-So, consider the following guidelines in order to reap the benefits of ergonomics. . .
+Practicing good body mechanics and staying mindful of ergonomic injury prevention strategies is a common-sense approach to doing more with less pain and discomfort as a result.

 Ergonomics and Injury Prevention Starts With Posture